by Google

 12. Do you also get interesting feedback from followers that made you feel that your content has a positive impact?

 Yes, yes!
 That is the biggest reward for me, when someone writes to me that I helped them.
 I always try to write back if my followers write me something in which I can at least help them a little.
 For example, babies who have also had a spontaneous abortion often write to me.
-It's an incredible feeling when they write to you after half a year that they are expecting a rainbow baby and that you helped them in the worst of times.
+It's an incredible feeling when, after six months, they write to you that they are expecting a rainbow baby and that you helped them in their worst situation.

 13. Which collaboration do you currently enjoy the most and why?